Watch-Later/paper-reading-2/01-zettelkasten/02-References/2016-A Survey of Motion Planning and Control.md

 ---
-title: A Survey of Motion Planning and Control(2016)
+title: A Survey of Motion Planning and Control
 status: todo
 tags:
-- other-default
+- self-driving/motion-planning
 - paper
+year: 2016
 ---

 [local pdf](../../../pdfs/2016-A%20Survey%20of%20Motion%20Planning%20and%20Control.pdf)